Troubleshooting

 • the selected model exists for that provider;

-• the thread is not waiting for a login or provider startup operation;
+• the session is not waiting for a login or provider startup operation;

 • logs for provider-specific failures.

-If the thread is busy, the prompt may be in the waiting list rather than sent immediately.
+If the session is busy, the prompt may be in the waiting list rather than sent immediately.

 Context is too large